AdobeDocs/dynamic-media-classic.en/help/log-analytics.md

 Begin by integrating Dynamic Media Classic with Adobe Analytics OAuth.
 The Adobe Analytics OAuth integration with Dynamic Media Classic is typically only done once per user.

 1. Access [Adobe Developer Console](https://developer.adobe.com/console).
 Ensure that your account has administrator permissions for the organization for which the integration is required.
 1. Near the upper-right corner of the Home page, from the drop-down list, select the appropriate company.
-(The screenshot below is for information purposes only; the actual company name you select can vary.)
+(The screenshot below is for information purposes only; the actual company name that you select can vary.)

    ![Create a new project](assets/analytics-oauth1.png)

 1. Do either one of the following:

    * At the top of the page, from the **[!UICONTROL Home]** tab, select **[!UICONTROL Create new project]**.
    * At the top of the page, from the **[!UICONTROL Projects]** tab.
-Near the right-corner of the page, select **[!UICONTROL Create new project]**.
+Near the right corner of the page, select **[!UICONTROL Create new project]**.

 1. On the project's page, select **[!UICONTROL Add API]**.
 1. On the **[!UICONTROL Add an API]** page, select **[!UICONTROL Adobe Analytics]**.